code-masud/product-inventory/README.md

 Description:

-What it is: A product inventory management system.
+What it is: A product inventory management system.<br>
-How it works: It's console-based.
+How it works: It's console-based.<br>
-The technology: It's built with Python.
+The technology: It's built with Python.<br>
 The methodology: It uses OOP.